 Frndly TV is another live and on-demand streaming service on your Fire TV Stick.
 It does require a subscription, which starts with a basic plan for $6.99 per month.
 In the basic plan, over 40 live TV channels are included, such as A&E, Lifetime, the History Channel, Vice and QVC.
 If interested, you can take advantage of a free trial with Frndly TV.

-Philo has over 60 live TV channels on its app, and you pay a flat fee of $25 per month, no contract required.
+Philo has over 70 live TV channels on its app, and you pay a flat fee of $25 per month, no contract required.
 You can try it for free for seven days to help decide if it suits your needs.
-Some of the most popular channels on Philo include Comedy Central, TV Land, IFC, CMT, MTV, TLC and AMC.
+Some of the most popular channels on Philo include Comedy Central, TLC, Discovery Channel, HGTV, Hallmark Channel and AMC.
+It also offers extra ad-supported channels like USA Today and Fail Army through the standard plan.

 10. Sling TV